ThomasHernandez/AMT_GamificationProject/README.md

 To access the main application go to:
 [http://192.168.99.100:8080/api/swagger-ui.html](http://192.168.99.100:8080/api/swagger-ui.html) , it will display the swagger-ui GUI which allows to send requests on the API

+The topology relies on a remote MySQL server.
+For simplicity the source code is setup by default thus Spring-Boot will use the H2 in memory datastore if you run the platform in NetBeans.
+If you want to change to a MySQL configuration just uncomment the parts in the **application.properties** in the NetBeans project

 **N.B: The IP adress may vary depending on your docker machine configuration.
 For the demo application to work it is also required to change the variable $serverAdress in the files initamt.php, addmessage.php, profil.php int the *demoapplication* directory.
 This is due to the fact that docker-compose *links* didn't work properly with our PHP scripts**